 PION stands for Planning Infra Onttrekkingen Nederland (Planning of Infrastructure Withdrawals in the Netherlands).
 A 'withdrawal' is the temporary closure of part of the track in order to carry out works.
 This can be minor or major maintenance, or long-term infrastructure works.
 To ensure flow and safety on the railways, it’s vital that withdrawals are done in a well-coordinated manner.
 Not only must they be perfectly coordinated but the timetable designers, transporters and contractors also all need to know exactly what’s going on where.

 The ProRail department that plans withdrawals is AM-IBP (Asset Management - Infrastructure Availability Planning).
 Rolf Post heads up the department.
-"Until the start of this year, we worked with the Visio system.
+"We've worked for several years with the Visio system.
 We manually entered each withdrawal on a separate card.
 In the case of changes due to on-going developments, we repeatedly had to complete a new card each time.
 We recorded all these cards electronically in Visio.
 But though they were all available in one place, each card was separate.
 There was no link to a central database, no possibility for digital adaptations and the maps couldn’t not be combined with one another.
 So you can imagine that making an up-to-date overview, and communicating this to parties inside and outside ProRail, was quite a task.

 “What’s more, with withdrawals we’re dealing with multiple 'terms'.
 On the one hand, major maintenance works that we can plan far ahead; on the other, unforeseen faults that must be put right immediately.
 All of which makes it even more awkward if you have to work with data and drawings that aren’t connected.
 We felt it must be possible to do it better and more efficiently, which is why we called in CQM."